dazzito/gatsby-starter-netlify-cms/README.md

 $ yarn
 $ npm run start
 ```
-To test the CMS locally, you'll need run a production build of the site:
+To test the CMS locally, you'll need run a Serviceion build of the site:
 ```
 $ npm run build
 $ npm run serve